henryubuntu/Data-Science/README.md

 + If you want all then:  https://youtu.be/pzehI8JRlwY

++ Constancy and patience for this course is good.

 $ The understanding of the topics will be more clear as you progress into the next book which will become easier to understand than the previous one, ergo no need to put a lot of effort to understand perfectly one book, because the next clarifies the ideas.

 & This plan is organized so you can exercise at least 1 hour a day, eat healthy food, sleep well, use non-fluoride products, have a clean environment, rest at least 1 day each week, days to get healthier when you get sick, etc, to remember more everything.